humulabs/pandas-docker/README.md

 # pandas-docker

 Docker base image with pandas built on miniconda.
-Built on phusion/baseimage which is Ubuntu as a well behaved Docker citizen.
+Built on phusion/baseimage.

 This image uses miniconda to install a data science toolkit consisting of: